Zeriabo/messagingApp/README.md

 please feel free to see the app on the master branch.

-Remark: the code is on a regular updates.
+Remark: the code is on a regular updates.<br />
-Coming update: making second backup for the keys in a coded file on the server Coming update: creating a react app which interact with the java backend
+Coming update: making second backup for the keys in a coded file on the server <br />
+Coming update: creating a react app which interact with the java backend<br />